About the Obituaries

 - The Inquirer (from which we still index obituaries today).

 about the index

-The index of obituaries was created by Betty Johnston and has always been referred to as the Johnston index.
+The index of obituaries was created by Betty Johnstone and has always been referred to as the Johnstone index.

 She began work on her index as result of volunteering to help in the College Library.
 The Principal, the Reverend Harry Short, suggested an index to obituaries published in Unitarian journals would be useful.
 In a period of about 20 years she indexed the obituaries in all the main nineteenth and twentieth century Unitarian journals.
 Although they include obituaries of the leading Unitarians, as well as many who were more obscure, they also include some of the great and the good who were not Unitarians.
 The obituary of the first Duke of Wellington provides a fascinating insight into Unitarian opinions of the ‘Iron Duke.’

-Elizabeth Caroline Johnston, though always Betty to her family and friends, was the daughter of Herbert Gimson and Olga Oakeshott and the wife of Colin Johnston, an ETN consultant at Swindon.
+Elizabeth Caroline Johnstone, though always Betty to her family and friends, was the daughter of Herbert Gimson and Agnes Oakshott and the wife of Colin Johnston, an ETN consultant at Swindon.
 She and her parents were lifelong members of Essex Unitarian Church in Kensington.
 Betty was also a member of the Swindon Unitarian Fellowship and the Chapel Society of Harris Manchester College, Oxford.
-She was a serving member of the College Council from 1971 - 1985 before the College was incorporated as a College into the University of Oxford.
+She was a serving member of the College Council from 1971 - 1985 before the College was incorporated as College in the University of Oxford.

 history of the index

 The index has existed as a paper based catalogue in the Library of Harris Manchester College, Oxford.